Last Updated:November 18, 2020

-The Sole SB700 is one of our Best Bikes in 2020.
-The SB700 is one of our favorite bikes because of it’s simple design, weighted flywheel and multiple adjustment points for a smooth, comfortable ride.
+The Sole SB700 is one of our favorite bikes because of it’s simple design, weighted flywheel and multiple adjustment points for a smooth, comfortable ride.
 You can’t go wrong with a Sole machine!
 They are always solidly built with a lifetime warranty and quality components.
 Sole bikes don’t offer the latest tech like a screen or subscription content, but that keeps the bike simple and easy to use.
-You don’t need WiFi or even a plug to use the SB700, just hop on and ride!
+You don’t need WiFi or even a plug to use the SB700, just hop on and ride.

 Who It’s For: Riders who want a high-quality bike with a whopping 48lb flywheel and great warranty